nvimdev/lspsaga.nvim/README.md

 ## :Lspsaga diagnostic_jump_next

-jump to next diagnsotic position then show beacon and show the codeaction. default options
+jump to next diagnostic position then show beacon and show the codeaction. default options

 ```lua
   diagnostic = {